Skip to main content

 January 22, 2025

 The Trump administration ordered federal employees to report colleagues who defy efforts to eliminate diversity, equity, and inclusion (DEI) programs.
 An email template provided to departments by the Office of Personnel Management (OPM) warned that failure to comply within 10 days could result in adverse disciplinary action.
 The Department of Homeland Security (DHS) email notice warned that failure to report DEI efforts "will result" in such consequences.
-Agencies have begun shutting down DEI offices, canceling related events, and halting demographic-data projects.
+Agencies are shutting down DEI offices, canceling related events, and halting demographic-data projects.

 Trump 2.0 [ID #1444]